spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-merchant-portal-core-feature-integration.md

 {% info_block warningBox "Verification" %}

-Log in to the Merchant Portal and make sure that the MyAccount and Logout button are visible in the overlay of the secondary navigation, when clicking on the profile picture.
+Log in to the Merchant Portal and make sure that when clicking on the profile picture, the **My Account** and **Logout** buttons are visible in the overlay of the secondary navigation.

 {% endinfo_block %}